 We can assess trust on two levels: interpersonal (as we've been discussing) and social (or institutional) trust.
-Social trust is defined as, "an individual's expectation that other people and groups can be relied on...[It] is one of the most important synthetic forces within society."11 Not only is social trust an elixir for social functioning, but as part of a nation's social capital, trust affects vital economic variables such as GDP growth and inflation rates12.
+Social trust is defined as, "an individual's expectation that other people and groups can be relied on...[It] is one of the most important synthetic forces within society."13 Not only is social trust an elixir for social functioning, but as part of a nation's social capital, trust affects vital economic variables such as GDP growth and inflation rates14.
 Tarun Khanna points out that when citizens lack trust, they are less likely to comply with laws and regulations, pay taxes, tolerate different viewpoints or ways of life, contribute to economic vitality, resist the appeals of demagogues, or support their neighbors.
 Without trust, societies are at risk of chaos and conflict.
-They are less likely to create and invent."13 Do you see social trust or a lack of social trust during the pandemic?
+They are less likely to create and invent."15